 Paul is referring to exhibiting the fruits of the Spirit in our daily walk

-say it is not law, then some people will get the idea that it is optional and
+say it is not a law, then some people will get the idea that it is optional and

 (219c) Sovereignty